The OVO Hydro is gearing up for its biggest year yet, with Dua Lipa and Stormzy among the headliners.

 Billie Eillish, a seven-time GRAMMY winner, will bring her highly anticipated Happier Than Ever tour to Glasgow in June, after the original dates were postponed.

-The 19-year-old has already taken the world by storm and broken numerous records, including being the youngest person to ever record a Bond theme, No Time To Die, which was released in theaters in September.
+The 19-year-old has already taken the world by storm and broken records all over the world, including being the youngest person to ever record a Bond theme, No Time To Die, which was released in theaters in September.

 On her long-awaited Future Nostalgia tour, pop princess Dua Lipa will also stop by the OVO Hydro.